 Today begins with a visit to the Agrodome to see a unique New Zealand farm show.
-This is followed by a visit to Te Puia, home to Te Whakarewarewa Thermal Reserve and the New Zealand Maori Arts and Crafts Centre.
+This is followed by a visit to Te Puia, home to Te Whakarewarewa Thermal Reserve and the New Zealand Maori Arts & Crafts Centre.
 Here you will witness all of nature’s thermal wonders including silica terraces and the famous Pohutu Geyser.
 Enjoy some free time this afternoon for optional activities before visiting Tamaki Village for an evening of fun and culture.
-You will experience a traditionally-prepared Maori hangi (feast) followed by a cultural performance featuring Maori songs, chants, and dance, including the stirring haka.
+You will experience a traditionally prepared Maori Hangi (feast) followed by a cultural performance featuring Maori songs, chants and dance including the stirring haka.

 Day 13: Hobbiton, Pauanui (B,D)

-Cross the Mamaku Ranges into the Waikato region, well-known for its dairy farming, world famous horse studs, and champion rugby team!
-At Matamata, a guide will escort your group on a Hobbiton Movie Set Tour.
-Enjoy a visit to the set used in The Lord of the Rings and The Hobbit movies.
-On to Pauanui, a favourite New Zealand holiday beach resort, for our overnight stay.
+Cross the Mamaku Ranges into the Waikato region, well known for its dairy farming, world famous horse studs and champion Rugby team!
+At Matamata, a guide will escort your group on a Hobbiton Movie Set and Farm Tour.
+Enjoy a visit to the set used in The Lord of the Rings and Hobbit movies.
+On to Pauanui, a favourite New Zealand holiday beach resort for our overnight stay.

 Day 14: Coromandel, Auckland (B,D)